min2ha/ukwa-site/content/target/62501/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: How shaming that two former PMs obsessed with a fake row over Ireland have become Brussels' useful idiots

 Comments on the argument put forward by Tony Blair and John Major that Brexit will lead to the creation of a hard border between Northern Ireland and the Irish Republic, which could result in a resurgence or terrorism